 Who We Are

 Coastal Review Online, or CRO, is a daily, nonprofit, news and feature service covering the North Carolina coast.
-It is produced by the North Carolina Coastal Federation, a 501(c)(3) nonprofit group dedicated to protecting and preserving the North Carolina coast.
+It is published by the North Carolina Coastal Federation, a 501(c)(3) nonprofit group dedicated to protecting and preserving the North Carolina coast.

 What We Do

 The North Carolina Coastal Federation, though, has provided much of the money to keep CRO going.
 Joining the federation, then, indirectly supports our work here at CRO.
 We accept donations and grant support from businesses, organizations, foundations, families and individuals.
 Donations are tax-deductible to the fullest extent of the law.
-It takes between $200 and $400 to produce each story you read on our website.
 Your donation will help pay for future stories.
-You can also sponsor CRO for a day, several days or a week.